racehub/om-bootstrap/README.md

 ## Acknowledgements

 HUGE thanks to the [react-bootstrap](https://github.com/react-bootstrap/react-bootstrap) project, which I used as a reference when creating all components and the documentation site.
-I've kept their original MIT license on the project for now with their names, since I'm not really sure how to license a "fork" that contains no copied code, just lifted CSS from the documentation site.